dkorunic/axfr2hosts/README.md

 ### CNAME handling

-However the tool by default follows CNAMEs even if they are out-of-zone and resolves to one or more IP addresses if possible and lists all of them.
-That behaviour can be changed with `-greedy_cname=false` flag.
+By default, the tool follows CNAME records even when they point to targets outside the transferred zone and resolves them to one or more IP addresses.
+This behavior can be disabled with `-greedy_cname=false`, which restricts CNAME resolution to in-zone targets only.

 ### Wildcard handling

-Also, by default tool lists wildcard (DNS labels containing `*`) like they are ordinary labels and that can be changed with `-ignore_star=true` flag, which simply skips over those records.
+By default, the tool ignores wildcard records (DNS labels containing `*`).
+To include wildcard records and treat them as ordinary labels, use `-ignore_star=false`.

 ### Filter results by CIDR

-Finally if there is a need to list only a subset of records matching one or more CIDR ranges, `-cidr_list` flag can be used.
+To include only records whose IP addresses fall within specific subnets, use the `-cidr_list` flag with a comma-separated list of CIDR ranges.

-### Many zones transfer
+### Transferring many zones

-If there is a lot of zones that need to be fetched at once, tool works well with `xargs`.
-Individual zone errors will be displayed and such zones will be skipped over:
+When transferring a large number of zones at once, the tool works well with `xargs`.
+Zones that fail to transfer are skipped, and their errors are printed to stderr:

 ```shell
 xargs axfr2hosts @nameserver < list
 ```

-Maximum of concurrent zone transfers is limited by `-max_transfers` flag and defaults to `10`, aligned with BIND 9 default (`transfers-out` in BIND 9 `named.conf`).
+The maximum number of concurrent zone transfers is controlled by `-max_transfers`, which defaults to `10` — matching BIND 9's default `transfers-out` setting in `named.conf`.

 ### Strip domain name

-It is also possible to output hosts file with domain names stripped by using `-strip_domain=true` flag.
-It is also possible to keep both domain-stripped labels and FQDNs at the same time by using `-strip_unstrip=true` flag.
-When using many domains at once, either of these options do not make much sense.
+Use `-strip_domain` to emit hosts file entries with the domain portion stripped, leaving only the short hostname label.
+Use `-strip_unstrip` to include both the full FQDN and the stripped short name for each entry.
+Note that either option produces less meaningful results when processing multiple domains simultaneously.

 ### Process local zone files

-It is also possible to directly process RFC 1035 zone files on a local filesystem when a nameserver is not been specified.
-We would typically recommend specifying a domain name manually by suffixing the zone file with `=` and domain name as shown below, as one inferred from a zone can possibly be invalid (due to lack of top-level `$ORIGIN` and/or all records being non-FQDN and/or being suffixed with `@` macro):
+To process RFC 1035 zone files on the local filesystem, omit the `@server` argument.
+It is recommended to supply the domain name explicitly by appending `=domain` to the zone file path, because the domain inferred from the zone file itself may be incorrect (for instance, when the file lacks a top-level `$ORIGIN` directive, all records are non-FQDN, or records use the `@` macro):

 ```shell
 axfr2hosts dkorunic.net.zone=dkorunic.net